bmedici/rest-ftp-daemon/README.md

 As of today, its main features are :

-* Delegate a transfer job, ```PUT```'ing posting simple JSON structure
+* Delegate a transfer job by ``POST```'ing a simple JSON structure
 * Spawn a dedicated thread to handle this job in its own context
-* Report transfer status, progress and errors for each delegated job
+* Report transfer status, progress and errors for each job in realtime
 * Expose JSON status of workers on ```GET /jobs/``` for automated monitoring
+* Parralelize jobs as soon as they arrive

+Expected features in a short-time range :

+* Handle job queues
+* Handle job priorities
+* Allow change of priorities or other attributes after a job has been started
+* Provide RESTful notifications to the requesting client
+* Offer a basic dashboard directly within the daemon HTTP interface

 Installation